jenslaufer/Lagrange/_posts/2019-03-20-image-aesthetics-quantification-with-a-convolutional-neural-network.md

 ---
-title: "Quantification of image aesthetics with a convolutional neural network (CNN)"
+title: "Image aesthetics quantification with a convolutional neural network (CNN)"
-subtitle: ""
+subtitle: "Project report for training a MobileNetV1 based convolutional neural network (CNN) with  only 14,000 images with transfer learning"
 image: nima.jpg
 image_subtitle: "Photo by Jakob Owens on Unsplash"
 layout: post